-We are a volunteer-run organization dedicated to improving the lives, businesses, and environment of Saint Paul’s Dayton’s Bluff neighborhoods.
+We are a volunteer-driven organization dedicated to improving the lives, businesses, and environment of Saint Paul’s Dayton’s Bluff neighborhood

 Nate is a local busybody.
 He works in communications for the State of Minnesota, runs the Mounds Park Community Garden and occasionally volunteers as a bartender at the local Fraternal Order of Eagles.